 To tie in with Monster’s relationship with entertainment brand owner Viacom, details of how to win a competition was also visible in the window display installation, allowing a lucky winner and their friend to attend the MTV European Music Awards in Amsterdam in November.

 “3D projection mapping is incredibly eye-catching and that’s what makes it perfect for brand engagement – in this case with added market research,” explained Tom Burch, managing director of Projection Advertising.
 “AdCubes is a unique solution providing highly professional results, and when combined with a touchscreen as it was here, it allows for the collection of valuable market data.
 The DNA headphones deserve the best possible retail marketing engagement tool and our solution was a unique and eye-catching way of encouraging consumers to interact with the brand.”

 AdCubes is a video-mapping installation based on a stacked box structure.
 The cubes can display various forms of video such as a pre-rendered content, audio reactive scenes and social media elements such as tweets.

-A video of the installation can be viewed here.
+of the installation can be viewed here.